On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Robustness checks

 \subsection{Robustness checks: effect of using simulated data}

 Our analysis so far relied on the simulated data.
-The main reason was that using the raw data has a large amount of missing values due to the practice of crop rotation.
+The main reason was that the raw data has a large amount of missing values due to the practice of crop rotation.
 For a given field, we typically only observe 50\% of the corn and 50\% of the soy yields over a given period.
-This implies that even if the premiums are fair at the county level (i.e. the premium corresponds to the average of the indemnities), thy might be very unfair of very unfavorable for a given field depending on the crop sequence.
+This implies that even if the premiums are fair at the county level (i.e. the premium is equal to the average of the indemnities), they might be very unfair or very favorable for a given field depending on the cropping sequence.
 Imagine indeed that a field cultivated corn only in the drought year 2012, receiving a huge indemnity yet paying a small premium once.
-On the other hand, a field might cultivate corn every year buy 2012, paying the premium every year yet not receiving the large indemnity for 2012.
+On the other hand, a field might cultivate corn every year but 2012, paying a high premium every year yet not receiving the large indemnity for 2012.
 Using the simulated data allowed us to avoid this randomness, by filling-in missing years.
-A second reason for using simulated data was that it would extend the sample over time, and usually also extend the empirical support of the yield distribution.
+A second reason for using the simulated data was that it permits to extend the sample over time, and usually also to extend the empirical support of the yield distribution.
 This is particularly useful given that our measure of farm-equivalent risk coverage is not defined beyond the empirical minimum.\footnote{Remember that if the minimum of a field is say 80\% of its mean, the utility of a coverage at 75\% is undefined.} Extending the range of the data hence reduces the number of undefined cases.

 We investigate now the effect of using the raw data instead of the simulated one.
 We do this in two steps.
-In the first step, we isolate the effect of the possible \emph{unfairness} at the field, and construct premiums that are fair at the field level.
-That is, we assume the insurer is computing a field-specific premium, taking into account only the years in which a field is planted to the specific crop.
-In a second step, we relax that assumption, and use premiums that are fair at the county level.
+In the first step, we isolate the effect of the possible \emph{unfairness} of the county premium, and construct premiums that are fair at the field level.
+That is, we assume the insurer is computing a field-specific premium even for the county insurance, taking into account only the years in which a field is planted to the specific crop.
+In a second step, we relax that assumption, and use premiums that are fair at the county level only (and hence potentially unfair or very favorable).